 Steps to enable SSL:

-- Once you set the custom domain to active, you can view the SSL settings below.
+Once you set the custom domain to active, you can view the SSL settings section below.
+You can choose the required SSL Certificate value by choosing one of the following values.

-- Paste the respective certificates in .pem format into private key, primary and intermediary certificate boxes.
+Paste the respective certificates in .pem format into private key, primary and intermediate certificate boxes.
 The private keys must NOT be encrypted.
-If the SSL provider issued an encrypted SSL key, then please decrypt it and paste.
+If the SSL provider issued an encrypted SSL key, then please decrypt it and paste it.

-Important Note: Self-signed SSL certificates will not provide HTTPS - You will still get Security warning when visiting your support portal with self signed certificates configured and bypassing the warning will pose security threats.
+Important Note: Self-signed SSL certificates will not provide HTTPS - You will still get a Security warning when visiting your support portal with self-signed certificates configured and bypassing the warning will pose security threats.